msseibel/DeepJDOT-pytorch/README.md

 # DeepJDOT-pytorch
-Translation of DeepJDOT into pytorch.
+Translation of DeepJDOT from tensorflow into pytorch.
+Visit https://github.com/bbdamodaran/deepJDOT for the original implementation and paper.